 Barrett was franchised by the Bucs after leading the NFL with 19.5 sacks last season.
 The performance came relatively out of nowhere, so he's out to prove it wasn't a fluke so that he can get a lucrative multiyear deal next offseason.

 Beasley has been inconsistent since leading the NFL with 15.5 sacks in 2016, and the Falcons moved on from him in the offseason.
-He signed a one-year, $9.5 million prove-it deal with the Titans this offseason as he tries to get back on track.
+He signed a one-year, $9.5 million prove-it deal with the Titans this offseason as he tries to get back on track, but started his career with the team on the wrong foot by showing up for camp late.

 Conner performed well in Le'Veon Bell's stead in 2018 but played only 10 games last year while averaging 4.0 yards per carry.
 Pittsburgh has drafted running backs on an annual basis and won't have much trouble moving on from Conner if he struggles again this season.
 There might not be a big market for Conner next offseason if he doesn't prove his durability.